-Para 7.6 - In considering the overall suitability of an applicant to hold a licence, the following factors will be taken into account by the Licensing Authority:
+In considering the overall suitability of an applicant to hold a licence, the following factors will be taken into account by the Licensing Authority:

-- Honesty and integrity of the applicant; - Relevant experience of running similar sex establishments; - Understanding of the terms and conditions relating to sex establishments; - Reliability to run the premises in accordance with the licence; - Track record of compliance in relation to other premises and/or licensing regimes; - Intention to manage the premises himself or to employ others in that role; - Existence or otherwise of a management structure to demonstrate compliance with operating conditions incorporating such matters as: - ✓ Managerial competence - ✓ Presence - Credible management structure, which will include employment of individuals who have sufficient experience in running such premises - Internal enforcement of rules (including training, monitoring, publication of rates for performers and customers) - ✓ Viable business plan - ✓ Demonstrate ability to act in the best interests of performers - Preparation and enforcement of a written welfare policy for performers - Procedures in place to ensure performers are adults and entitled to live and work in UK - Demonstrate measures to protect the public (such as transparent rate of charges and prevention of solicitation)
+- Honesty and integrity of the applicant; - Relevant experience of running similar sex establishments; - Understanding of the terms and conditions relating to sex establishments; - Reliability to run the premises in accordance with the licence; - Track record of compliance in relation to other premises and/or licensing regimes; - Intention to manage the premises themselves or to employ others in that role; - Existence or otherwise of a management structure to demonstrate compliance with operating conditions incorporating such matters as: - Managerial competence - o Presence - Credible management structure, which will include employment of individuals who have sufficient experience in running such premises - Internal enforcement of rules (including training, monitoring, publication of rates for performers and customers) - Viable business plan - Demonstrate ability to act in the best interests of performers - Preparation and enforcement of a written welfare policy for performers - Procedures in place to ensure performers are adults and entitled to live and work in the UK - Demonstrate measures to protect the public (such as transparent rate of charges and prevention of solicitation)

-In all cases, the Licensing Authority will give serious consideration to the observations of the Chief Officer of Police in relation to concerns expressed about the suitability of an individual applicant, body corporate or an individual officer of a company.
+In all cases, the Licensing Authority will give serious consideration to the observations of the Police in relation to concerns expressed about the suitability of an individual applicant, body corporate or an individual officer of a company.

-11.3 Unsuitable manager of the business or other beneficiary
+12.3 Unsuitable manager of the business or other beneficiary

-Para 7.7 - The Licensing Authority will need to be satisfied that the proposed premises and activities are not a device to facilitate illegal activity and that those persons in ultimate control of the sex establishment can demonstrate that they will operate the premises in such a manner so as to promote the objectives of the legislation.
+The Licensing Authority will need to be satisfied that the proposed premises and activities are not a device to facilitate illegal activity and that those persons in ultimate control of the sex establishment can demonstrate that they will operate the premises in such a manner so as to promote the objectives of the legislation.

-11.4 Number of sex establishments
+12.4 Number of sex establishments

-Para 7.8 - PCC recognises that the Act allows discretion by the Licensing Authority to impose a numerical control on the number of sex establishments in a particular locality (including the provision that nil may be an appropriate number) and that this control can apply to both the overall number of sex establishments and also the number of each kind.
+PCC recognises that the 1982 Act allows discretion by the Licensing Authority to impose a numerical control on the number of sex establishments in a particular locality (including the provision that "nil" may be an appropriate number) and that this control can apply to both the overall number of sex establishments and also the number of each kind.

-11.5 Para - 7.10 the Licensing Authority has reached the preliminary conclusion that there is no place within the City of Portsmouth of which it could be said that it was situated in a locality in which it would be appropriate to licence a sex establishment.
+...... the Licensing Authority has reached the preliminary conclusion that there is no place within the City of Portsmouth of which it could be said that it was situated in a locality in which it would be appropriate to licence a sex establishment.

+Paragraph 7.10a

-Para - 7.10a Notwithstanding the provisions of paragraph 7.10 above (relating to the numerical control on the number of sex establishments in a particular locality), the presumption to refuse shall not apply to:
+Notwithstanding the provisions of paragraph 7.10 above (relating to the numerical control on the number of sex establishments in a particular locality), the presumption to refuse shall not apply to: